SRaent/FiNTA/README.md

 In order to save the loop circumferences of all closed loops, the keyword "save\_loop\_circumferences" is used.
 It can only be called once and the path, to which the data will be saved can be specified after a white space.
 If the "set\_scale" keyword is used in the settings file, the output will be in the unit defined there and scaled accordingly without any indication in the created file.
 If "save\_loop\_areas" is also used with the default considered fiber thickness of 0, the two files will have the same number of values in them and the values will correspond to one another.
 This means that the 5th entry in the loop area file will correspond to the same loop as the 5th entry in the loop circumference file and so on.

 ### Save loop circleness
 The loop circleness is defined as 4 times Pi times the loop area devided by the loop circumference squared.
-It can be saved to a file by using the "save\_loop\_line\_lengths" keyword optionally followed by the path the data should be saved to.
+It can be saved to a file by using the "save\_loop\_circleness" keyword optionally followed by the path the data should be saved to.
 Since the output is dimensionless no rescaling will take place.
 This command can only be called once.

 ### Save junction distances